-Tell us about Iceotope and what you do?
+Tell us about HiETA and what they do?

 Who are the organisations you work with?

-What is Iceotope hoping to achieve in the future?
+What is HiETA hoping to achieve in the future?

 If your organisation would like to feature in 'The Innovation Space' click here.